Fish-MIP/FishMIP2.0_ISIMIP3a/README.md

 - Use hyphens (-) to separate strings within an identifier, e.g. in a model name.

 - Data model is NETCDF4_CLASSIC with minimum compression level of 5.

 - NetCDF file extension is .nc.

 - For models using spin-up, include the final 10 years of spin-up in your results.

-- The relative time axis’ reference year and month to include in model output is months since January 1<sup>st</sup> 1841.
+- The relative time axis’ reference date days since January 1<sup>st</sup> 1901 for ISIMIP3a.
+We have provided a .csv file to be used for the time dimension in creating NetCDF files based on the 365 days calendar.

 Please name the files in the Fisheries and Marine Ecosystems sector according to the following pattern: